MS-13: Cases

 In February 2012, a federal judge convicted three MS-13 gang members of murder.
 Their victim, Moises Frias Jr., was killed, and two of his companions severely wounded, after MS-13 members mistook them for members of the rival Norteños gang because of their red clothing.
 Danilo Velasquez, the former leader of the San Francisco branch of MS-13, was sentenced to life imprisonment plus 10 years, and is incarcerated at USP Hazelton.

 In October 2016, Jordy Mejia was kidnapped and murdered in Maryland.
 On February 1, 2019, 23-year-old Reynaldo "Fuego" Granados-Vasquez, 22-year-old Neris Moreno-Martinez, and 21-year-old Jose "Liar" Melendez-Rivera pleaded guilty to using a fake Facebook account to lure Mejia from New Jersey.
 The three MS-13 members, natives of El Salvador, were in the United States illegally.

 On March 27, 2017, Raymond Wood was discovered dead on the road in Bedford, Virginia.
 Six individuals have been charged with his robbery, abduction and murder.
 They are also charged with being members of MS-13.

 On August 13–14, 2017, New Jersey MS-13 faction member Walter Yovany Gomez, who was added to the FBI most wanted list in April 2017, was apprehended and charged with the brutal 2011 murder of his friend, Julio Matute, for associating with another gang.
 After a night of drinking, Gomez and another MS-13 member smacked Matute on the head with a baseball bat, sliced his throat with a knife, and stabbed him in the back with a screwdriver 17 times.
 Gomez managed to evade arrest but was later captured in Virginia, where he was hiding out with other MS-13 gang members.

 The Washington, D.C., think tank Center for Immigration Studies released a report that listed 506 cases of MS-13 criminal acts in the United States between 2012 and 2018.

 In 2017, two MS-13 members, Miguel Alvarez-Flores and Diego Hernandez-Rivera, were arrested for kidnapping, raping, torturing, and drugging a 14-year-old girl for over two weeks in Houston, Texas.
-According to the 14-year-old, the members also held another victim, "Genesis", hostage in the same apartment.
+According to the 14-year-old, the members also held two other victims, hostage in the same apartment.